Simplemux/simplemux/README.md

 Currenlty:
 - You should be able to ping from 192.168.129.134 to `192.168.129.129` and vice-versa.
-- You should not be able to ping between the `192.168.100.0` machines.
+- You should not be able to ping between the `192.168.100.0` interfaces.

 ### Run Simplemux in tun tunneling mode (`-T tun` option) and Network mode (`-M network`):